interstellardrumbeat/tech-writing/guides/how-to_edrumin-SD3-debian-setup.md

 ## Introduction

-Playing electronic drumkits at home can be **painful** if you, like me, don't like buying and playing basic kits with pre-assembled modules, but prefer to compllicate your life to get a better (and personalized) playing experience.
+Playing electronic drumkits at home can be **painful** if you, like me, don't like buying and playing basic kits with pre-assembled modules, but prefer to complicate your life to get a better (and personalized) playing experience.
 Of course, this path becomes even more complicated if you do not use Windows as your main OS.

 This guide is born primarily from a need I have at least once per year, since I often format my PC.
 Every time, I end up trying to trace back all the steps required to install all the necessary libraries, softwares, etc...to finally play my electronic drumkit with the MIDI interface eDrumIn and the VST Superior Drummer 3 (SD3) on Debian (currently 13, Trixie).